0marSater/CI-CD-pipeline-on-EKS/jenkins/README.md

 # 3 - Deploy on EKS:

 This stage is responsible for Deploying our app manifest on AWS EKS using container ***kubectl***, and it contains:
+- KUBECONFIGFILE Credentials: Utilize the /kube/config file containing essential information to enable the kubectl container to connect to your cluster.
+- Install required packages for downloading AWS-CLI.
+- Update the image tag within the app-deployment.yaml file to include the commit hash from the built image.
+- Deploy the application manifest.

 ```
   stage('Deploy on EKS') {
               steps {